All About Food Service Managers

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

-There were about 308,700 jobs for Food Service Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 308,700 jobs in the United States for Food Service Manager.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 27,700 new jobs for Food Service Manager by 2026.
 The BLS estimates 36,800 yearly job openings in this field.

 The states with the most job growth for Food Service Manager are Utah, Washington, and Arizona.
 Watch out if you plan on working in Vermont, Maine, or West Virginia.
 These states have the worst job growth for this type of profession.